maxxiimo/the-front-end-manifesto/foundation-markup.md

 - vendor
     - assets
         - **javascripts**
+            - [**jquery-1.8.3.min.js**][jquery]
+            - [**modernizr-2.6.2.min**][modernizer]
 - [.gitignore][]
 - [Gemfile][]

-Notice that your Rails application file structure is pretty much identical minus a few files and folders.
-We're going to just replace some existing files and add a few new files and folders.
+Notice that your Rails application file structure is pretty much identical minus a few files and folders (new folders in bold, files are links).
+We're going to just replace some existing files, and add a few new files and folders.
 Go ahead and start manually copying all the files and folders from your cloned starter code repository into your existing application structure.

 ### Prep the App